rks101/egnet/README.md

 If you are a senior undergrad/postgrad student, explore [Reproducing Networking Research](https://reproducingnetworkresearch.wordpress.com/) blog and [paper](https://web.stanford.edu/class/cs244/papers/learning-networking-research-by-reproducing.pdf), and [Some course topics with guests](https://web.stanford.edu/class/cs244/).
 Visit [Barefoot](https://barefootnetworks.com/resources/worlds-fastest-most-programmable-networks/) in the age of programmable networks

+You do not need to be a Computer Scientist or Computer Engineering graduate to understand and appreciate these topics 😅

 ----

 ## PoE